projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 supports PTM requestor capabilities and whether the corresponding root port supports PTM root capabilities, as well as some other sanity checks.
 If an error is detected during these checks, the error will be reported and ACRN will not enable PTM in the Guest VM.
-This doesn’t prevent the user from launching the Guest VM and passing through the device to the Guest VM.
+This doesn't prevent the user from launching the Guest VM and passing through the device to the Guest VM.
 If no error is detected, the device model will use ``add_vdev`` hypercall to add a virtual root port (VRP), acting as the PTM root, to the Guest VM before passing through the device to the Guest VM.